 The Middlesex Institute for Lifelong Education for Seniors, or MILES, is a program providing active retired and semi-retired individuals with intellectual stimulation and interaction.
 MILES offers lifelong learning opportunities for people over the age of 55, who participate in courses that vary and cover a wide range of topics - from tea and tall ships to U.S. history.
 Previous courses on mystery writers, classic films, storytelling and opera have delighted our MILES members.
 Subject matter experts are welcome

-Expand your creative side by enrolling in our fun, interactive classes such as baking, cooking, art seminars, floral design and more!
+Expand your creative side by enrolling in our fun, interactive classes such as baking, cooking, art seminars, floral design, language arts and more!

-College for Kids provides children, ages 8 to 15, with an exciting range of unique opportunities to explore careers, gain new knowledge, develop new skills and boost self-confidence.
+College for Kids provides children, ages 8 to 16, with an exciting range of unique opportunities to explore careers, gain new knowledge, develop new skills and boost self-confidence.
 Our summer programs provide young students with a safe and fun place to learn and are held on both MCC campuses – making use of the extensive open space in Bedford, as well as the rich cultural and ethnic resources to be found in Lowell.
-For more information about College for Kids, call 781-280-3663 or email: firstname.lastname@example.org.
-More info https://www.middlesex.mass.edu/collegeforkids/
+For more information about College for Kids, call 781-280-3669 or email Lauren at firstname.lastname@example.org More info https://www.middlesex.mass.edu/collegeforkids/